• Skip to primary navigation

 How to Make Fig Jam (1st Old-Fashioned Recipe)

-As you can tell, I could talk longer on cheeses but this is about the jam.
-With a surprise wind-fall of figs from my neighbour, Michèle's tree, I'm deliberately updating my recipe this fig season, as my usual old-fashioned Corsican recipe has 2 issues:
+As you'll notice below, I can talk longer on cheeses but this is about the jam.
+With a surprise wind-fall of figs from my neighbour, Michèle's tree, I'm deliberately updating my recipe this fig season, as my usual old-fashioned Corsican recipe used too much sugar plus extra water - I wanted to reduce it much further.

 Recipe method for making whole fig jam